 Students who wish to graduate and receive a technical diploma must earn a grade point average of 2.0 or better in the program course requirements for the specific program.

 In order to demonstrate satisfactory progress:

-- 1. All students will maintain regular attendance for each enrollment period. - 2.
+- 1. All students will maintain regular attendance for each enrollment period.
+See Attendance Policy on pages 12 17. - 2.
 All students will demonstrate satisfactory progress toward meeting program objectives.
-This standard is defined as maintaining a semester grade point average minimum of 2.0\ and completing a minimum of 67% of the enrolled semester coursework competencies.
+This standard is defined as maintaining a semester grade point average minimum of 2.0 and completing a minimum of 67% of the enrolled semester coursework competencies.

-\Individual programs may require higher-level grades in program or individual course requirements in defining satisfactory progress.
+Individual programs may require higher-level grades in program or individual course requirements in defining satisfactory progress.
 These requirements will be published and made available to students upon enrollment in the program.